 These demi-humans are cousins to humans.
 They are assumed to be brutish and unintelligent due to their large brow ridges, receding chins, and slightly shorter, denser bodies.
 Though they live a primitive lifestyle, they are as intelligent as humans.
-Neanderthals typically attack with spears and weapons with stone blades, with +1 to hit and damage due to their high strength.
+Neanderthals typically attack with spears and weapons with stone blades.
 A Neanderthal band consists of 1d4×10 individuals.
 Neanderthals are led by only the strongest of their kind; the typical leader has 6 HD.
 Their lair often has albino apes as trained pets and guardians.
 Neanderthals revere cave bears and hunt them for rites of passage and religious purposes.
 They despise kobolds, goblins, and morlocks but enjoy the company of gnomes and dwarves.